MichaelRooney99/homelab-status/README.md

 - [web.dev — Cross-Origin Resource Sharing](https://web.dev/cross-origin-resource-sharing)
 - [YouTube playlist](https://www.youtube.com/watch?v=k_0ZzvHbNBQ&list=PLillGF-RfqbYRpji8t4SxUkMxfowG4Kqp)
 - [MDN — CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) — long, just put on a screen reader and do the dishes because every section has relevance

+### Testing / Vitest

+Two genuinely different testing styles live in this codebase, not one.
+Pure functions (`decideIncidentAction`, `deriveOverallStatus`, everything in `db.ts`) get tested directly, no mocking at all — real in-memory SQLite for the database layer, real fixture data for the derivation logic shared between client and proxy.
+Anything that depends on something else doing real work outside the function itself — a network fetch, a database call one layer up — gets that dependency mocked instead, so the test controls every input directly rather than depending on real infrastructure being reachable and behaving a specific way at the exact moment the suite runs.

+- [Vitest — Getting Started](https://vitest.dev/guide/) — the framework itself, drop-in Jest-compatible API running on Vite's own transform pipeline rather than a separate bundler
+- [Vitest — Mocking](https://vitest.dev/guide/mocking.html) — the general mocking guide `vi.mock`/`vi.fn` come from
+- [Vitest API — `vi`](https://vitest.dev/api/vi.html) — full reference for `vi.fn`, `vi.mock`, `vi.mocked`, and the rest of the mocking toolkit
+- [Vitest — In-source testing](https://vitest.dev/guide/in-source.html) — not used in this project, but useful context for why test files here sit next to their source files instead of a separate `__tests__/` directory
+- [Testing Library — React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) — `render`, `renderHook`, and the "test what a user would see" philosophy behind `CommandPalette.test.tsx` and `ServiceDetailModal.test.tsx`
+- [Testing Library — `user-event`](https://testing-library.com/docs/user-event/intro/) — real simulated typing, clicking, and keyboard navigation, not raw synthetic DOM events, used throughout the component-level tests

+One real, non-obvious thing worth knowing before writing a `vi.mock` call: it doesn't run in the order it's written on the page.
+Vitest hoists every `vi.mock()` call to the top of the file, above the real import statements, during a compile step — which is the only reason writing it visually *after* an import can still affect that same import.
+Full write-up of why that matters and what it looks like in practice, working through the test suite for this project's own main data-merging function: [What vi.mock Actually Does, and Why Order Doesn't Matter the Way It Looks Like It Should](https://michaelrooney.dev/journal/08-22-2026.html).

 ### Docker